Bigizic/alx-system_engineering-devops/0x13-firewall/ufw_essentials.md

 * Allow port that u want to forward to
 * Edit file `/etc/ufw/before.rules` add this line to it before the *filter:

-	# Port fowarding from 8080 to 80
+		#Port fowarding from 8080 to 80
  		*nat
   		:PREROUTING ACCEPT [0:0]
    		-A PREROUTING -p tcp --dport {port packet to forwad} -j REDIRECT --to-port {port where it being/should forwarded/forward to}
     		COMMIT

 * enable ufw
 * reload ufw
 * Then check with nmap if the ports are opened:

 		nmap -F {ip address} or {domain name}

 * If not open troubleshoot it..
-Usually nginx config, try restarting nginx, fix nginx config file at /etc/nginx/sites-enabled/default. check for listening ports and fix or try listening listening ports with grep `grep listen /etc/nginx/sites-enabled/default`
+Usually nginx config, try restarting nginx,
+  * fix nginx config file at `/etc/nginx/sites-enabled/default`. check for listening ports and fix
+  * or try `grep listen /etc/nginx/sites-enabled/default` to see the ports nginx is listening to

 | UFW commands | USES |
 | ---- | ---- |